-In addition to performing and teaching, Lindsay is recognized for her intuitive work on oboe and English horn gouging machines.
-Particularly, she does maintenance and repair of machines designed by Ferrillo, Graf, Kunibert, and Gilbert.
+In addition to performing and teaching, Lindsay is recognized for her maintenance and repair of oboe and English horn gouging machines, particularly those designed by Ferrillo, Graf, Kunibert, and Gilbert.
 Lindsay is also curating gouger clinics for students and professionals to share her knowledge in this specialty.